mglt/pytls13/README.md

 # Introduction of TLS 1.3 with LURK-T

+## Architecture

 `pytls13` is a proof of concept of TLS 1.3  designed with Limited Use of Remote Keys with Added Trust (LURK-T).
+The ultimate goal of LURK-T is to leverage Trusted Execution Environment (TEE) to ensure **Trustworthy TLS authentication credentials**.

-Unlike standard TLS 1.3 libraries, `pytls13` splits the library into two submodules as depicted below:
+Unlike standard TLS 1.3 libraries, `pytls13` splits the library into two sub modules as depicted below:

-* a Cryptographic Service (CS) responsible to host the authentication credentials (secret key, PSK, ...) and perform all associaed cryptographic operations.
+* a Cryptographic Service (CS) responsible to host the authentication credentials (secret key, PSK, ...) and perform all associated cryptographic operations.
 * a TLS Engine (E) responsible to interact with the CS to handle the TLS 1.3 Handshake

-The communication between E and CS is defined in the TLS 1.3 extension of the general LURK framework design to provide various types of crypographic -based micro-services.
+The communication between E and CS is defined in the TLS 1.3 extension of the general LURK framework design to provide various types of cryptographic -based micro-services.

 ```
 +----------------------------+